MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses.md

 }
 ```

-Using the following configuration, requests to get the current users profile contains any query string parameter, will return the same response.
+When you use the following configuration, proxy returns the same response when you request to get the current user's profile with any query string parameter.

 ```json
 {